dzieciou/tree-labeller/README.rst

 - Mapping taxonomy of book categories in one library to flat vocabulary of book categories in another library
 - Annotating training data organized in a tree

-The input has format:
+The input is YAML file with taxonomy of categories and their products:

 .. code-block:: yaml

     name: categories
     children:
-    - name: Alholic Drinks
+    - name: Alcoholic Drinks
       children:
       - name: Whiskies
         children: